Brian Laudrup: Reception

 Laudrup has been praised by several players, managers, pundits, and footballing figures for his footballing ability, including Charlie Nicholas, Roland Wohlfarth, Ally McCoist, and Andy Goram.
-Franz Beckenbauer described Laudrup as "a world class player," a view shared by Andreas Brehme, who described him as a "player of the highest quality class."
-Paul Gascoigne instead dubbed him an "amazing player."
+Franz Beckenbauer described Laudrup as "a world class player", a view shared by Andreas Brehme, who described him as a "player of the highest quality class".
+Paul Gascoigne instead dubbed him an "amazing player".
 Laudrup's older brother, Michael, likened Brian's playing style to his own, and even believed his younger brother to be superior to himself.
 His former manager Horst Wohlers named him as the best player he had ever coached, and as the top footballer in the Bundesliga during their time together at Bayer Uerdingen.
 In December 2013, Graeme Le Saux named Luís Figo and Brian Laudrup as his toughest opponents ever.
 Walter Smith's view of Laudrup was more critical however, lauding his ability but also lamenting his mentality, which he believed limited him as a player, commenting: "Brian Laudrup is as good a player as I have ever worked with, but he frustrated me.
 He had the capability of being up there with the greatest players of all time.
 There was just that little bit in him mentally that stopped him from being right at the very top.
 Make no mistake, he was a fantastic player for us, but he could have elevated himself into a position where he was one of the best in the world."

 Career after football

 Laudrup now works as a pundit and co-commentator for Discovery Networks Denmark, covering the Premier League and Denmark national team.
 He formerly covered the UEFA Champions League in the same role for Danish TV3+.

 He is also involved with the so-called "Laudrup & Høgh ProCamp", a youth football camp, co–coached with former national team goalkeeper Lars Høgh.

-In his spare time, he played for Lyngby BK's Old Boys side alongside Michael Laudrup.
+In his spare time, he played for Lyngby's Old Boys side alongside Michael Laudrup.